Written correspondence (including completed, signed, and notarized Request for Investigation forms) may be sent to:

 Fax: (313) 875-5154 (NO Requests for Investigation or inquiries about pending or closed grievances by fax, please)

-E-mail: email@example.com (NO Requests for Investigation or inquiries about pending or closed grievances, please)
+E-mail: firstname.lastname@example.org (NO Requests for Investigation or inquiries about pending or closed grievances by e-mail, please)

 Please note: The Commission staff is not permitted to advise anyone if any actions (even hypothetical) constitute misconduct.
 A completed Request for Investigation form, including an original, notarized signature, must be submitted to the Commission to have any factual scenario reviewed.
 After submission of a Request for Investigation form and investigation, it is the Commission, not the staff, that determines if allegations reflect acts of improper conduct.

 Timing of submissions and consideration by Commission: Requests for Investigation must be processed by the Commission staff, and investigated by a staff attorney, before forwarding to the Commission for consideration.
 As that can take weeks, months or longer, depending on the nature of the allegations and investigation, the Commission usually does not consider Requests for Investigation at the meeting immediately after they are submitted by a grievant.

 COMMISSION POLICY REGARDING ELECTRONIC COMMUNICATIONS:

 Because of the requirements of an original signature and verification by a notary public, Requests for Investigation MAY NOT be accepted by e-mail or facsimile, and the Commission WILL NOT open grievance files based on information submitted electronically.
-In addition, as the Commission is prohibited from giving out advisory opinions, it may only review and assess facts concerning a claim of judicial misconduct after a Request for Investigation has been filed, and it cannot report on details regarding an investigation due to confidentiality requirements.
+In addition, as the Commission is prohibited from giving out advisory opinions, it may only review and assess facts concerning a claim of judicial misconduct after a Request for Investigation has been filed, and the staff cannot report on details regarding an investigation due to confidentiality requirements.
 The staff cannot address hypothetical scenarios as to whether the facts establish misconduct.